NecsusECS/Necsus/README.md

 There are two kinds of queries, `Query` and `FullQuery`. `Query` gives you access to the components, while `FullQuery` gives you access to the components _and_ the `EntityId`.
-You should use `Query` wherever possible, then only use `FullQuery` when you specifically need the `EntityId`.
+You should use `Query` wherever possible, then only use `FullQuery` when you explicitly need the `EntityId`.
 For details about why the two mechanisms exist, see the section above about `Spawn` versus `FullSpawn`.

 ```nim